-Our carton is made from renewable fresh fiber thatoriginates from sustainably managed forests.
-Our lightweight and recyclablepaperboards are a good example of products that are sustainable throughouttheir life cycle.
-Our products are either PEFC (Program for the Endorsement of Forest Certification) or FSC (Forest Stewardship Council) certified.
+Our carton is made from renewable fresh fiber that originates from sustainably managed forests.
+Our lightweight and recyclable paperboard are a good example of products that are sustainable throughout their life cycle.
+Our products are either PEFC (Program for the Endorsement of Forrest Certification) or FSC (Forest Stewardship Council) certified.
 These programs work throughout the entire forest supply chain to promote good practice in the forest and to ensure that forest-based products are produced with respect for the highest ecological, social, and ethical standards.

 Packing & Transportation

 maximize the packing density of our products to be shipped while minimizing pallet weight Our shippers are sized to minimize filling materials and cardboard.
 We always try to use the most efficient transportation means and routes and leverage high-quality local suppliers.
 These types of careful considerations support our current and future efforts to maintain a very low carbon footprint.

 Biotech actives are made in a bioreactor by isolating specific functional plant cells from a natural plant and either just amplifying them (e.g., plant stem cells) or fermenting them with genetically engineered microbes such as bacteria, enzymes, and yeast, a process known as bio-fermentation, to create active ingredients that are biologically/naturally equivalent to those found in nature.
 Biotech actives are made under precise, highly controlled process conditions that yield consistently potent, pure/clean ingredients in large quantities that are safe and highly efficacious.